 After following above, a new tab is opened, where you will find the list of sitemaps that you have to submit to Google search console.

 3. Now open your Google Webmaster Tool dashboard.
 At the left side of the page, you will find an option Sitemaps under Crawl section.
 Click on the “sitemap” to see all your submitted sitemaps or to submit a new sitemap.

-4. Click on “Add/Test Sitemap” to submit your sitemap file.
-Here you also can check which sitemaps are discovered by Google or which sitemap files have been previously submitted by you.
+4. Click on “Add/Test Sitemap” button to submit your sitemap.
+Here you also can check which sitemaps are already indexed and submitted by Google.

 5. Put the links of all the sitemaps one by one from the page that was generated by Yoast SEO plugin from step 2.